-The proposed Concept Plan and Stage 1 Project supports the planning principles outlined in this Plan, being designed to promote access to and along the foreshore through the siting and orientation of buildings and pedestrian and cycle network designed to maximise foreshore access and linkages to water-based public transport.
+The proposed Concept Plan supports the planning principles outlined in this Plan, being designed to promote access to and along the foreshore through the siting and orientation of buildings and pedestrian and cycle network designed to maximise foreshore access and linkages to water-based public transport.
 Potential impacts on the adjoining waterway and riparian vegetation will be minimised through improved stormwater drainage management infrastructure and water sensitive urban design.
 The development layout and building envelopes in the Concept Plan have been designed to enhance views to and from the waterway and be sympathetic to the surrounding natural environment.

-The Visual Impact Assessment prepared by Richard Lamb and Associates dated July 2010 concludes that the proposed development facilitated by the Concept Plan and Stage 1 Project does not have any significant negative effect on views to Sydney Harbour or Parramatta River.
+The Visual Impact Assessment prepared by Richard Lamb and Associates dated July 2010 concluded that the proposed development facilitated by the Concept Plan would not have any significant negative effect on views to Sydney Harbour or Parramatta River.

 The important views and vistas, many of which are potential and not existing views, identified in Council's DCP will be retained and enhanced by the proposed development.
-The development envisaged in the Concept Plan and Stage 1 Project will not cause any significant view loss effect on views to and from landmarks and heritage items.
+The development envisaged in the Concept Plan will not cause any significant view loss effect on views to and from landmarks and heritage items.
 The Richard Lamb Assessment concluded that the cumulative potential impacts of the development on views are not significant.